When you are immersed in a book, a movie, or a conversation, the experience sometimes transports you to a different place and time.

 Then hopefully, you will find it useful, or at the very least, a pleasant conversation.

-If they don’t suit you, simply unsubscribe later.
+It’s free.
+If it doesn’t suit you, simply unsubscribe later.

 English / Melayu